Why so many Workspace ONEs and how are they different?

 Workspace ONE Intelligent Hub is the application that sits on each endpoint device like a client.
 Workspace ONE Intelligent Hub serves as a launching-pad that makes login easy for end users, and especially helpful for those with bring your own (BYO) devices.

 With that first click, they get Single Sign-On (SSO) for the ultimate ease of use.
 Once logged in, they launch any app without needing to log in again separately.
 And they get all the Intelligent Hub capabilities, such as check-in and check-out, GPS location, compromise detection, corporate communications, team directory, and even automated workflows—plus the handy corporate unified app catalog.

-The Intelligent Hub also includes actionable notifications that integrate with backend business systems, employee directory search, and an automated chat bot called the Hub Assistant.
+The Intelligent Hub enables actionable and contextual employee communications, surveys, self-service support resources and employee directory.
 The company intranet portal can be embedded within the Intelligent Hub, and the Hub also provides easy access to native, web, and virtual apps with single sign-on and the best native experience for each device platform.

 For more on the Intelligent Hub app, see:

 Workspace ONE Hub Services is a set of services that provide end users with an easy way to discover, access, and connect to your company’s resources, teams, and workflows.
 End users have two options: they can access the configured Hub Services via Workspace ONE Intelligent Hub, or via a web browser.
 You can think of Hub Services as the server-side component, and the Intelligent Hub as the device-side client.
 Hub Services include:

 - Catalog, which displays mobile apps, web or SaaS apps, and virtualized apps in an intuitive UI

 - People Search, through which users can find colleagues and browse the company directory